Champagne Mathelin

 Rose de Vigne Millésime Brut

-Rosé de saignée from two old parcels near the farm, macerated for a few hours.
+Rosé de saignée from two old parcels near the farm, macerated for several hours.
 Selected in Gault & Millau 2026.
-Also available in magnum.
+Also available in Magnum.

 Variable assemblage · Rosé · Macération courte · Parcelles ancestrales